Sajidha777/Afame-Technologies/README.md

 ### 1. Analysis.ipynb
 - Data exploration and visualization
-- Analysis to gain insights into the dataset
+- Analysis to gain insights into the dataset and churn patterns

 ### 2. preprocessing-and-model.ipynb
 - Data preprocessing steps such as encoding categorical variables, scaling numerical features, and balancing the dataset